Public Protection and Disaster Relief (PPDR)

 - ECC Report 240 on Compatibility and sharing studies for BB PPDR systems operating in the 400 MHz range

-4 Current activities in the ECC on PPDR
+3 Activities in recent years in the ECC on PPDR

 - Another action in 2010 taken was to send out a questionnaire on the radio spectrum demand for PPDR by the ECO, which had been developed by the WGFM.
 Based on the responses received, WGFM identified some main conclusions based on these responses to the questionnaire.

 - PT FM49 aimed at bringing together the regulatory authorities as well as the array of stakeholders and experts in telecommunications used for public protection and disaster relief purposes.
-This facilitates the collection of further information and exchange of views and ideas concerning the future PPDR systems, especially the broadband systems and is a unique opportunity to discuss some key issues related to PPDR and the frequency bands to be used for these systems in the future.
-The creation of the ECC Decision (16)02 for BB-PPDR was the main final result of the work in PT FM49.
+This facilitated the collection of further information and exchange of views and ideas concerning the future PPDR systems, especially the broadband systems and is a unique opportunity to discuss some key issues related to PPDR and the frequency bands to be used for these systems in the future.
+The creation of the ECC Decision (16)02 for BB-PPDR (amended March 2019) was the main final result of the work in PT FM49.

 After the finalisation of work in PT FM49, this project team was closed in May 2016.
 The webpage of Project Team FM49 can be found here.

 The main focus in PT FM49 was the creation of a new ECC harmonisation deliverable (ECC Decision (16)02) on the frequency options for broadband PPDR.
 This ECC Decision for broadband PPDR followed ECC Report 218.
-The main cpncept is that it is not required to designate identical (harmonised) frequency bands for broadband PPDR.
+The main concept is that it is not required to designate identical (harmonised) frequency bands for broadband PPDR.
 This concept for BB-PPDR foresees that the required level of interoperability is to be realised through the availability of multi-band broadband PPDR user equipment (several 400 MHz and 700 MHz options) and adoption of common technical standard (i.e. LTE and its evolutions).
 Synergies with other applications having similar requirements as well as on the network level will also be considered and further studied in the future.